 Developing a good argument.
 OWL at Purdue

-University of North Carolina at Chapel Hill has an easy-to-read summary of how to cite using MLA, APA, Chicago or CBE/CSE in-text and in reference lists
+University of North Carolina at Chapel Hill also has an easy-to-read summary of in-text and reference list citations using MLA, APA, Chicago and CBE/CSE

 APA Style Blog can answer many of your more obscure questions about APA.
 Type them into the search box on the right.
 Hosted by the American Psychological Association.

 A step-by-step MLA formatting guide for your Word documents.
 From UMUC.

 The Chicago Manual of Style online at the UI library.
 Log in with your hawkid and password.

 ESL resources at OWL.
 A great collection of resources for students and instructors at Purdue's Online Writing Lab.

 Punctuation is important.
 Poor punctuation can lead to all kinds of confusion, as we all know from the joke about the panda who walks into a bar.
 It also results in lower grades and unfair assumptions about the writer's intelligence or level of education.
 Fortunately it's easy to learn and quick to fix!
 There are thousands of good websites about punctuation out there, and here are a few of our favorites.

 The Oatmeal Grammar Comics.
 From how and when to use whom, to the ten words you need to stop misspelling.

 Rules for capitalization: When you need an uppercase letter at the start of a word.